clevertree/cms/README.md

 ### What's Currently Working?
 * HTML-based content management with historic revisions.
 * Upload files and create pages to any path.
-* Multi-domain hosting: Host limitless domains on a single node instance.
+* Host limitless domains on a single node instance.
-* Automatic SSL: Free, automated SSL via greenlock.
+* Free, automated SSL via greenlock.
-* Automatic administration: Request administrator access by setting the domain's SOA email.
+* Request administrator access by setting the domain's SOA email.
-* Interactive configuration: No manually editing json files.
+* Interactive configuration - No manually editing json files.
 * Can be used stand-alone, or as a middleware within another NodeJS app.